 Section 39.
 Repeal of Certain Acts.
-Chapter seventy-three of the acts of nineteen hundred and twenty-three, chapter four hundred and fifty-four of the acts of nineteen hundred and twenty-four, chapter one hundred and eighty-nine of the acts of nineteen hundred and thirty-two, chapter twenty-nine of the acts of nineteen hundred and thirty-four, chapter sixty-eight of the acts of nineteen hundred and thirty-seven, chapter thirty of the acts of nineteen hundred and fifty, chapter twenty-one of the acts of nineteen hundred and fifty-five, chapter seventy-four of the acts of nineteen hundred and fifty-rive, chapter three hundred and fifty-nine of the acts of nineteen hundred and fifty-six, chapter eighty-four of the acts of nineteen hundred and fifty-nine and chapter one hundred and forty of the acts of nineteen hundred and sixty-five are hereby repealed.
+Chapter seventy-three of the acts of nineteen hundred and twenty-three, chapter four hundred and fifty-four of the acts of nineteen hundred and twenty-four, chapter one hundred and eighty-nine of the acts of nineteen hundred and thirty-two, chapter twenty-nine of the acts of nineteen hundred and thirty-four, chapter sixty-eight of the acts of nineteen hundred and thirty-seven, chapter thirty of the acts of nineteen hundred and fifty, chapter twenty-one of the acts of nineteen hundred and fifty-five, chapter seventy-four of the acts of nineteen hundred and fifty-five, chapter three hundred and fifty-nine of the acts of nineteen hundred and fifty-six, chapter three hundred and fifty-nine and chapter one hundred and forty of the acts of nineteen hundred and sixty-five are hereby repealed.